fwrap/fwrap/doc/sphinxdocs/source/index.rst

 these documents mostly serve as a place to dump notes while developing.

+`The tutorial <doc/tutorial.html>`_ covers the basics of generating Python wrappers for Fortran code for various use cases.

 .. toctree::
    :maxdepth: 2

+   doc/tutorial
    doc/compatibility

-`The Fwrap tutorial <tutorial.html>`_ covers the basics of generating Python wrappers for Fortran code for various use cases.

 We host the latest version of the documentation
 `on Read The Docs <http://fwrap.readthedocs.org/>`_.